Overhaul91003/Confera/README.md

 ---

 ## Development Status
-This project was built over 4 months (January 15 — May 15, 2025) and continues to evolve daily under active development.
+This project was built over 4 months and continues to evolve daily under active development.

 ---